IMPORTANT SAFETY INFORMATION

-The most common adverse reactions (≥20%) at all doses were edema, nausea, fatigue/asthenia, cognitive impairment, vomiting, decreased appetite, diarrhea, hair color changes, increased lacrimation, abdominal pain, constipation, rash, and dizziness.
+The most common adverse reactions (≥20%) were edema, nausea, fatigue/asthenia, cognitive impairment, vomiting, decreased appetite, diarrhea, hair color changes, increased lacrimation, abdominal pain, constipation, rash, and dizziness.

 Avoid coadministration of AYVAKIT with strong and moderate CYP3A inhibitors.
 If coadministration with a moderate CYP3A inhibitor cannot be avoided, reduce dose of AYVAKIT.
 Avoid coadministration of AYVAKIT with strong and moderate CYP3A inducers.

 To report suspected adverse reactions, contact Blueprint Medicines Corporation at

 1-888-258-7768 or the FDA at 1-800-FDA-1088

 Please see the full Prescribing Information for AYVAKIT.